Want more energy? Look after your mitochondria

-There are so many different possible causes of fatigue, which can make it a difficult condition to overcome.
-Poor quality sleep, hormonal imbalances and immune system disorders are all common culprits.
+There are so many different possible causes of fatigue, which can make it tricky to overcome.
+Poor quality sleep, hormonal imbalances, gut problems and immune system disorders are all common culprits.
 One culprit that people often don’t think of is nutrient deficiencies.

 Every cell in your body has the genetic code (DNA) which programs it to function perfectly.
 However, if your cells do not receive the correct raw materials necessary to carry out these functions, or they don’t receive enough of them, health problems can result.